cypress-io/cypress-documentation/content/guides/component-testing/framework-specific-guides.md

 })
 ```

-Start Cypress with `npx cypress open-ct` - your page should be rendered.
+Start Cypress with `npx cypress open-ct` - the test runner will open.
+Select your test to execute it and see the rendered output.
+You can also run the tests without opening a browser with `npx cypress run-ct`.

 <Alert type="info">
 There are some Next.js specific caveats due to it's server side architecture relating to `getInitialProps` and `getStaticProps`.
 [Learn more here](https://github.com/cypress-io/cypress/tree/develop/npm/react/examples/nextjs#server-side-props).